aspensprotocol/sdk/examples/README.md

 # Aspens Decimal Conversion Examples

-This directory contains practical examples demonstrating how to use the Aspens CLI and REPL with proper decimal conversions for cross-chain trading.
+This directory contains practical examples demonstrating how to use the Aspens CLI and REPL with proper decimal conversions for crosschain trading.

 ## Files